 choice of fluids (eg, crystalloid, blood components, or synthetic colloids)

-possible complications that can occur either from therapy (eg, side effects of drugs) or the underlying disease
+possible complications either from therapy (eg, adverse effects of drugs) or underlying disease

 Therapy must be done at the right time, in the right amount, and in the right order.
 Therapeutic failures are generally a result of failing to act expeditiously at a crucial moment.